Cyrken/html-css/image-formats/README.md

 ## JPG

-JPG images should be used for photos and other complex graphics.
+JPG images should be used for photos and other complex graphics with many colours.
 They don’t work particularly well for text.

 When preparing JPGs to use on your website save them from Photoshop with the “Save for Web” tool.
 This allows you to control the quality and monitor the file size.